 The SICU has also implemented advanced strategies for serving the families of the critically ill.
 Offering a family voice mail system, family presence on interdisciplinary rounds and regularly scheduled family meetings, supports family assurance and information needs.

 Nursing growth and development are high priorities in the SICU.
 Many educational offerings both within the hospital and outside the hospital are offered and supported.
 The SICU is on the cutting edge in bringing evidenced-based medicine to the bedside.
 Development of a behavioral pain scale and involvement in a national benchmarking program for achieving unsurpassed clinical outcomes are just two examples of the outstanding quality of care provided by the nurses in the SICU.
 A strong preceptor/mentorship program and tri-annual validations support all competencies expected of the SICU nurses.

-The Nurse Manager for B7I is Susan Williamson, RN.
+The Nurse Manager for B7I is Sue Williamson, RN.